pencil-code/pencil-code/doc/readthedocs/manuals/ultra-quick-guide.rst

    xclock

-If the window does not appear, you may need to grant X11 access on your host before you run the container:
+If the window does not appear, you may need to grant X11 access on your host **before you run the container** (if the container is running, you will have to stop it, run the following command, and then restart it):

 .. code:: bash